GeorgeHahn/MQTT_RF_Bridge/README.md

 MQTT RF Bridge
 ==============

-Code to use a CC3200 launchpad to bridge MQTT and cheap RF power outlets.
+Use a CC3200 launchpad to bridge MQTT and cheap RF power outlets.

 # Wiring diagram